More Laurindo Almeida

 - Here is the Tubey Magical richness, size and space that only the best vintage pressings are capable of conveying to the critical listener

-- The brilliance of this All Tube Chain recording from Capitol in their heyday makes all the hard work you’ve put into your system pay off
+- The brilliance of this All Tube Chain recording from Capitol makes all the hard work you’ve put into your system pay off

 International Hits in Jazz Samba Arrangements

 This original Capitol stereo pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.

 What The Best Sides Of It’s A Bossa Nova World Have To Offer Is Not Hard To Hear

 - The biggest, most immediate staging in the largest acoustic space